1. What control objects are available to a Windows program?

 end for

-only limit is the controls must be the same type, as this is the definition of a control array.
+control array.
+The only limit is the controls must be the same type, as this is the definition of a

 4. How do I make a multiline push button?